PyScript-OpenSource/PyScript-Version-1.0/README.md

-PyScript
+scrpy
 ========

 A programming language based off Python.
 It has a PyScript library for Python it has a compiler based of cx_freeze.
 It compiles to EXE.

 Installation
 ============
-To install place the PyScript.py and the compilePyScript.py file in your Lib directory in python 3.2.5
+To install place the scrpy.py and the compilescrpy.py file in your Lib directory in python 3.2.5

 Documentation
 =============